IBUNHABIBU/IBUNHABIBU/README.md

 ### Hi there I'm Salum Habibu👋

 ## I'm a husband, a father, a remote Full-Stack Software developer and Electrical Engineer
-- 🔭 I’m currently working on React.
+- 🔭 I’m currently working on React and Redux.
 - 🌱 Available for hire!
 I’m glad to relocate or work remotely.
 - 👯 I’m looking to collaborate on any Full-Stack Software development project.
 <!--